-Re: Notice of Security Incident
+RE: Notice of a Security Incident

-Dear <<<Name1>>:
+Dear <</Name 1>>:

-On behalf of University of Hawai'i Maui College ("UHMC"), I am writing to notify you of a recent incident that may have involved some of your personal information.
+On behalf of University of Hawai'i -- Hawai'i Community College ("HawCC"), I am writing to notify you of a recent incident that may have involved some of your personal information.

 What happened?
-On or about February 15, 2023, UHMC learned of a possible data security incident that may have involved the potential compromise of certain files in UHMC's IT environment.
+On or about June 13, 2023, HawCC identified a cybersecurity incident that caused HawCC to take its information technology network offline.
 Immediately upon learning of the incident, experts were engaged to investigate and evaluate the nature and scope of the incident.
 We also reported the incident to law enforcement.

 What information was involved?
-On or about February 23, 2023, UHMC was advised that an unauthorized third party may have accessed and/or potentially exfiltrated certain limited files from the UHMC network.
-In response, UHMC undertook an extensive and arduous document review process (which involved the programmatic searching and hand-reviewing of individual documents) in order to identify individuals who potentially needed to be notified of this incident.
-Through these efforts, UHMC recently determined that the impacted files may have contained some of your personal information, such as your name and social security number.
+Through the investigation, HawCC determined that an unauthorized party may have accessed and/or exfiltrated information from HawCC's network.
+We have since received assurances that any exfiltrated files have been deleted.
+After determining the scope of the incident, HawCC undertook an extensive and arduous document review process (which involved the programmatic searching and hand-reviewing of individual documents) in order to identify individuals who potentially needed to be notified of this incident.
+Through these efforts, HawCC recently determined that the impacted files may have contained your first and last name and social security number.
+If you are a current or former student, the impacted files also may have contained information related to any financial aid packages that you received while attending HawCC.

 What are we doing and what can you do?
 In response to this incident, we have taken remediation measures, implemented several security enhancements, further secured our network, and will continue to evaluate additional measures we can take to harden our defenses.
-Importantly, the incident did not impact UHMC's operations.

 While we are not aware of any instances of fraud at this time, we recommend you consider taking precautions, and remain vigilant against incidents of identity theft and fraud.
-As a precaution, UHMC encourages you to review your account statements and to monitor your personal information for suspicious activity and to detect errors.
+As a precaution, HawCC encourages you to review your account statements and to monitor your personal information for suspicious activity and to detect errors.

-Also, for your peace of mind, we are offering you 12 months of free credit monitoring and identity theft protection through Experian.
+Also, for your peace of mind, we are offering you <<one (1) year or two (2) years>> of free credit monitoring and identity theft protection through Experian.
 This product is being offered at no cost to you but you must activate the free product by the activation date in order for it to be effective.
 The activation instructions are included with this letter.
 We also have included some additional steps you can take to protect yourself, as you deem appropriate.

-For more information about this incident, please call 888-493-2172 between the hours of 6 AM and 6 PM Pacific Time, Monday - Friday (excluding major U.S. holidays).
+For more information about this incident, please call 1-833-627-2706 between the hours of 3:00 a.m. to 3:00 p.m.
+Hawaii Time, Monday - Friday (excluding major U.S. holidays).
 We understand the concern that this issue may raise for our students, employees and other members of our community.
-UHMC takes seriously our responsibility to protect the data entrusted to us.
+HawCC takes seriously our responsibility to protect the data entrusted to us.
 Even before this incident, we worked diligently to constantly evaluate our security posture and enhance the safeguards in our network.
 We are fully committed to protecting your personal information and sincerely apologize for any inconvenience or concern this may have caused.